nickzoic/mpy-tut/tut/input-and-output.md

 ## Digital Inputs

+**Note: There isn't an equivalent button on the LoliBot, as the button on the LoLin32Lite resets the CPU!
+But this should work with the reflectance sensor on GPIO4**

 Most ESP8266 development boards have a button attached to GPIO0.
 This can be used to put the device into flash mode when it is reset, but once the device has started it can be used as a general purpose input::